Music in "Year of the Amphibian"

 Chapter 14 - Early June

 In the Alder House kitchen, top-40 songs play on repeat from the radio.
-I found an actual recording, with (Casey Casem!), of the Top 40 Countdown from June 16th, 1984.
-What a trip to hear this again:
+At one time I found an actual recording, with (Casey Casem!), of the Top 40 Countdown from June 16th, 1984 (and it was such a trip to hear it again), but later it was taken down, no doubt due to copyright.
+You can probably find those recordings somewhere.

 Every time Donna Summer's "She Works Hard For The Money!" comes on, the cooks tease Glenda.
 I had remembered this as an R&B hit, but listening to it now I hear how 80's it really sounds.
 Just listen to those syths!